-If you want to cackle your way through boring bus journeys, then definitely download the hilarious smash-hit comedy My Dad Wrote A Porno.
+If you want to cackle your way through tedious bus journeys, download the hilarious smash-hit comedy, My Dad Wrote A Porno.

-If you want to a regular dose of wellbeing wisdom and inspiration while you’re traveling, Orion's Stellar Life podcast features motivational interviews with fascinating guests.
+If you want a regular dose of well-being, wisdom, and inspiration while traveling, Orion's Stellar Life podcast features motivational interviews with fascinating guests.

 Portable Battery Pack

-Now that you’ve got your phone full of apps, music, and podcasts, you need to invest in a battery pack.
+Now that your phone is full of apps, music, and podcasts, you need to invest in a battery pack.

-You’re going to be using your phone quite a bit when you’re backpacking — for entertainment, for navigation, for translation — and, honestly, you will be so thankful for this essential when you’re on your travels.
+You'll be using your phone quite a bit when you're backpacking — for entertainment, navigation, and translation — and, honestly, you will be so thankful for this essential when you're on your travels.

-Lots of buses and trains have plug sockets for charging your phone these days, but it’s definitely not always guaranteed.
+Many buses and trains have plug sockets for charging your phone these days, but it's not always guaranteed.

-Investing in a travel-size battery pack will ensure that you are prepared and help to put your mind at ease; there are few things more stressful than trying to find your way to a hostel in the middle of nowhere when your phone has died and you’re on your own.
+Investing in a travel-size battery pack will ensure that you are prepared and help to put your mind at ease; there are few things more stressful than finding your way to a hostel in the middle of nowhere when your phone has died, and you're on your own.